Skip to content

 Air Date: 04/05/2011

-Inazuma Eleven GO is about to start!
-(Woof!)
-Episode 1, let's go!
-I've seen this episode so many times, it's difficult to remember what my first impressions were.
 It takes under 40 seconds to recap where we are before jumping into some bizarre imagery with the Holy Emperor.
 (Who could he be!?)
 Why is he in a church?
-I wish we could've seen more of Fifth Sector and how it functions behind the scenes, but it's fun leaving it up to the imagination as well.
-Using what we see in the movie, you can get a bit wild with it all.
+I wish we could've seen more of Fifth Sector and how everything functions behind the scenes, but it's fun leaving it up to the imagination as well.
+You can get a bit wild with it all.
 I wrote a personal longfic in 2023 from Tsurugi's POV which got into it quite a bit.
-It's incomplete for now, but I'd love to come back to it.
+It's incomplete for now, but I'd love to complete and (maybe) share it some day.

 Anyway, I already went on a ramble.
 Get ready for plenty of those!
 This episode is pretty faithful to the game (with some minor gameplay tutorial stuff with Aoi removed).
 Tenma greeting his dog and chatting with him before school is really cute.
 He's so excited for his first day of Junior High School, I feel a little sorry for him with how the day turns out.
-Hah.

-Anyway, Tenma introduces himself and my very favourite opening plays!
+Anyway, Tenma introduces himself and my very favourite anime opening plays!
 "Ten Made Todoke" is just great.
 The part where Tenma kicks the ball through the clouds and the rain stops is the best.
-The game does a lot more with the gloomy sky and rain in its cutscenes, but I like how it's shown here at least.
+The game does a bit more with the gloomy sky and rain in its cutscenes, but I like how it's shown here at least.
 "Let the colors dazzle with our dreams and thoughts" ahh, I love it.
 The image of the whole team together is nice too, even if we haven't got to meet them just yet.

 Tsurugi makes his appearance, here to destroy the Raimon soccer club, and I hope he's enjoying the evil-boy larp.
 He's a dear character to me, and I feel very bad for him here as well, lol.
 He's doing a lot of things he doesn't want to do, and Tenma isn't making it much easier for him to get it over with.
 It's still Tenma and Tsurugi's fated meeting.
 They call back to it in Galaxy, but I'm getting so far ahead of myself-- Tsurugi says, "you're the type I hate the most!" and maybe I do have a little thing for enemies to lovers...
-I'm not a big shipper, but they are my one true pairing, so expect these two to be brought up a bit.
+I'm not a big shipper, but they are my one true pairing, so expect these two to be brought up a bit...
+I'm sorry, this is my heart.
 They're both having a pretty awful day, but it's one they'll always remember.

 I like how Tenma's personality is shown right away.
 He has the endless determination of the typical shonen protagonist, but his natural awkwardness makes him stand out to me.
 He's so cute, and he doesn't come across as an attempt to replicate Endou at all.
 It was a concern I had before starting GO (since I was a huge fan of the original).
 Yuka Terasaki is the perfect voice actress to portray him, and (obviously...)
 Tenma is my favourite role of hers.